CMSgov/cms-ars-3.1-moderate-oracle-java-runtime-environment-7-unix-stig-overlay/README.md

 # cms-ars-3.1-moderate-oracle-java-runtime-environment-7-unix-stig-overlay
 InSpec profile overlay to validate the secure configuration of Oracle Java Runtime Environment (JRE) 7 on UNIX against [DISA's](https://iase.disa.mil/stigs/Pages/index.aspx) Oracle JRE 7 UNIX STIG Version 1 Release 6 tailored for [CMS ARS 3.1](https://www.cms.gov/Research-Statistics-Data-and-Systems/CMS-Information-Technology/InformationSecurity/Info-Security-Library-Items/ARS-31-Publication.html) for CMS systems categorized as Moderate.

+## Container-Ready: Profile updated to adapt checks when the running against a containerized instance of JRE8, based on reference container: (docker pull registry1.dso.mil/ironbank/opensource/gradle/gradle-jre8@latest)

 ## Getting Started
 It is intended and recommended that InSpec and this profile overlay be run from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __ssh__.